 - Button block

 I find it a bit odd though that there’s no way to change the color of at the very least, the list block.
-Hopefully this can be resolved in the future.
+As of WordPress 5.4, there is now a way to change colors of individual words.

 Changing Colors of Selected Words with the Help of Plugins